 Before setting off

 Make sure you set the date and time on your camera correctly.
 Receiving a load of footage dated early January 2000 is a bit of a pain.
-Also make sure you practice filming as much as you can as this will help you identify any issues with the kit.
+Also make sure you practice filming as much as you can as this will help you get to know the limitations of your kit (and if anything isn't working).

 Be ready to shoot